clux/bandage/README.md

 ```

 ## Error handling
-By default, bandage catches errors and passes them to `t.error` by default, meaning you will get a test failure with its stack trace.
+By default, bandage catches errors and reports it as a test failure with a stack trace if you do not catch it, or use `t.throws`.
 Here's an example:

 ```js
 var test = require('bandage');